School Handbook 24-25

 Senior Lunch Privileges

-Seniors are allowed to leave campus for lunch if they have a permission slip on file in the office, if no grade is lower than a C, and if they have no discipline issues.
+Seniors are allowed to leave campus for lunch if they have a permission slip on file in the office if no grade is lower than a C, and if they have no discipline issues.
 Seniors may not bring food or drinks back to campus for any of their classmates nor are they to take underclassmen with them.
 Violations of this privilege will result in the loss of this privilege for a period of time.

-If grades and discipline are in order, seniors may eat in the front of the high school in the area now known as the “Senior Porch.”
-Any food purchased off-campus and brought back must remain in Senior Porch and cannot be taken to the cafeteria or in classrooms.
+If grades and discipline are in order, seniors may eat in front of the high school in the area now known as the “Senior Porch.”
+Any food purchased off-campus and brought back must remain in the Senior Porch and cannot be taken to the cafeteria or in classrooms.
 The Senior Porch must be cleaned before the end of the lunch period.
 The senior lunch is a privilege and can be revoked.

 Electronic Devices and Cell Phones

-Due to the level of distraction that cell phones and electronic devices cause, High School and Middle School students must turn in their phones to their 1st period teacher and may pick them up at the end of the day.
-Students arriving after 8:00, will turn their phones into the office.
-Electronic devices are not permitted at school unless specified by their teachers or administration for a specific event.
-Elementary students are not allowed to bring cell phones or electronic devices to school unless approved by their teachers or administration for a specific event.
-Students can be contacted through the office during school hours.
-The school assumes no responsibility for the care of any electronic device brought on campus.
+Due to the level of distraction that cell phones and electronic devices cause, high School and middle School students cannot have a phone or device in their possession during the school day.
+Students bringing their phones on campus must turn in their phones to their 1st-period teacher and may pick them up at the end of the day.
+Students arriving after 8:00 will turn their phones into the office.
+Phones and electronic devices, including Smart watches, are not permitted at school unless specified by their teachers or administration for a specific event.
+Elementary students are not allowed to bring cell phones or electronic devices to school unless approved by their teachers or administration

 Violation of the cell phone and electronic device policy will result in the following: